ttt-fifo/conftl/README.md

 {{pass}}
 ```

-* **You are able to pass values to template variables from outside of the template** - this is just a reminder for you to know that there are multiple methods to give 'context' to the template, e.g. assigning variable values outside of the template.
-About this - look the follow up sections.
+* **You are able to pass values to template variables from outside of the template** - there are multiple methods to give 'context' to the template, e.g. assigning variable values outside of the template.
+Look the follow up sections.

 ## Command Line Tool for Rendering (render)